 Regression testing should be a top priority to ensure all functionalities and features work properly.
 We must make sure that the regression suites are stable and of high value.
 It is always important to prioritize the value and maintenance of the regression test suite.
 Regression suites must be able to fulfil its objectives any time they run.
 This is an important responsibility of the team to make sure the suite is ready to go at any time.

-Vinod Kumar works as a QA Lead at V-Soft Labs.
+Vinod Kumar works as a QA Lead at V-Soft Digital.
 He has 13 years of experience with more than 8 years of experience in various Performance and Other Testing projects in the Quality domain in the IT industry.
 He has worked on various platforms and was able to develop innovative solutions to optimize performance and deliver products with high-quality.
 He is a certified professional in Lean Six Sigma Black Belt (LSSBB) and Scrum Master (CSM).
 In addition to these, he is certified in Modern Project Management - Quality Risk, Procurement and Project Closure, BA from Udemy, RPA Business Analyst from UI Path and Six Sigma in Health Care.